 Key features

-- AI document review for PDF, DOCX, PPTX, TXT, and image files
+- AI document review of PDF, DOCX, PPTX, TXT, and image files: risk flags, key-term extraction, proposed changes, and summaries

-- Free legal tools including a contract generator, deadline calculator, and citation generator
+- 50+ free legal templates, plus a free AI contract generator, deadline and support calculators, and a citation generator

 Best for

-- Solo practitioners and 2–50 attorney firms that want research, review, and drafting in one place
+- Solo practitioners and 2–50 attorney practices that want research, review, and drafting in one place

 - Lawyers handling international or multi-jurisdictional matters